 While older adults might be deficient in zinc, becuase they might not eat so well, Im not convienced younger men need more of this mineral.

-Foods naturally rich in zinc include seafood, pumkin seeds, chicken and beef nuts and beans to name a few.
+Foods naturally rich in zinc include seafood, pumpkin seeds, chicken and beef nuts, and beans to name a few.

 One study involving 30 men (18-22), noted that magnesium (10 mg per kilogram of body weight), raised both free testosterone and total testosterone.
+For a man weighing 180 pounds (81 kilograms) this comes to 820 mg.
 Both exercise alone (carried out to exhaustion) and exercise + magnesium increased testosterone levels.

 The highest levels were seen in those who exercised to exhaustion and took magnesium supplements.
 No significant changes were seen in those who took magnesium but did not exercise.